What is XRP?

 Bitcoin transactions are processed by a vast network of power-hungry computers.
 To ensure that miners remain profitable, Bitcoin users must foot their bills by paying hefty transaction fees.
 A single transaction can cost upward of $50.
 Meanwhile, XRP transactions cost less than a dollar.

 Bitcoin isn’t very convenient for payments.
-The prospect of buying coffee with Bitcoin, once lauded as the future of finance, has been quietly forgotten and replaced with a new selling point—that Bitcoin is a decentralized store of value that’s resistant to inflation, censorship, and financial crashes.
+Instead it's become a decentralized store of value that some claim is resistant to inflation, censorship, and financial crashes.

 XRP, however, is more suited for payments.
-It’s also more energy-efficient than Bitcoin.
+It’s also more energy-efficient.
 All that Bitcoin mining consumes as much energy as a small country, and the hardware needed to mine also contributes to a high startup cost.
 XRP works completely differently.
 All the XRP that will ever exist was created at its inception, and the vast majority of it is held by Ripple Labs.

 Each month, Ripple sells more and more XRP to traders to raise money and to keep the price afloat.
 While this centralizes the cryptocurrency, it does greatly reduce the carbon-footprint of the currency.
-Chris Larsen, the co-founder of Ripple, said in a Medium post in April.
-2021, that while the Bitcoin blockchain consumes the same amount of electricity as 12 million American homes, XRP uses that of 50.
+The co-founder of Ripple, has said that while the Bitcoin blockchain consumes the same amount of electricity as 12 million American homes, XRP uses that of 50.

 How to buy XRP